-Dr. David Clark, DC -Center for Low Thyroid Solutions Dallas, TX- explains a hidden cause of why many women suffer miscarriages and premature births.
+Dr. David Clark, DC -Center for Low Thyroid Solutions Durham, NC- explains a hidden cause of why many women suffer miscarriages and premature births.

 I want to talk to you for a minute about thyroid autoantibodies and the risk of miscarriage and preterm birth.

 Many women that come to see me are suffering with low thyroid symptoms, and they've also had some problems with miscarriages, infertility and premature births.

 Some of these women can’t get pregnant.
 Some can’t implant a fetus.
 Some can’t carry it to term.